learn-co-students/module-4-code-challenge-round-1-nyc-ds-033020-mod-4-code-challenge-1591883766/README.md

 Now that we have a set of vectorized training data we can use this data to train a _classifier_ to learn how to classify a specific text based on the vectorized version of the text.
 Below we have initialized a simple Naive Bayes Classifier and Random Forest Classifier.

+Review the doc-string in the function below to understand the requirements of this function.
 The function should accept a classifier object, a vectorized training set, vectorized test set, and a list of training labels to return separate lists of predictions for the training and the test sets.

 ```python